top of page

-And how somatic parts work can help you move forward
+And how IFS Parts Work can help you move forward

-In IFS-informed and somatic coaching, we work with the idea that you’re made up of many ‘parts’—aspects of your psyche that carry different roles, needs, fears, and emotions.
+In IFS-informed coaching, we work with the idea that you’re made up of many ‘parts’ — aspects of your psyche that carry different roles, needs, fears, and emotions.
 These parts aren’t pathological.
-They’re trying to help.
+They’re protective.
 But sometimes, they get locked into conflict.
-And that inner tug-of-war doesn’t just stay in the mind, it shows up in your nervous system, your patterns, your relationships, and your body.
+And that inner tug-of-war doesn’t just stay in your mind.
+It shows up in your nervous system, your patterns, your relationships, and your body.

-Here are 8 signs that your parts may be in tension, and what they might be trying to protect.
+Here are 8 signs your parts may be in tension — and what they might be trying to protect:

 1. You Feel Angry at Yourself